code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Consider checking zero value for the `uint256 amount` argument.
+Consider checking the zero value for the `uint256 amount` argument.

 ## [L-06] Missing array length check in `queueWithdrawal` function